DRossyCPNV/LifeProManager/Readme.md

        style="width: 48%;" min-width: 180px;>
 </p>

-<p align="center">This fork is now the actively maintained version of LifeProManager, as the original project is no longer updated.</p>
+<p align="center">This fork is now the actively maintained version, as the original project is no longer updated.</p>

 ### Features
 - 🚀 Fast and responsive – even with 1,000+ tasks